-- 1. Make sure the camera is powered on (use the Fn + F10 key combination to toggle power to the camera module). - Click the Camera app icon in the Start screen to run the Camera app - 3.
-Click to select the timer if you require a countdown before capture. - 4.
-Click to select either photo or video modes. - 5.
-Click in the main window to take a picture or start video capture (if video capture begins a timer will appear in the bottom right corner of the screen). - 6.
-To stop video capture click the main window again. - Captured photos and videos will be saved to a Camera Roll folder within the Picture folder in Libraries.
+- 1. Run the Camera app from the Start screen by clicking on the Camera app icon - 2.
+Right-click the screen and select the timer if you require a countdown before capture. - 3.
+Click the appropriate icon to take a picture or start video capture (if video capture begins a timer will appear in the bottom corner of the screen). - 4.
+To stop video capture click the main window again (or click the stop icon ...). - 5.
+Captured photos and videos will be saved to a Camera Roll folder within the Pictures folder.

-Figure 6 - 5 Libraries - Pictures
+Figure 6 - 5

+Pictures - Camera

+Roll